MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-how-to-beat-dash-with-all-coins.md

 Fortunately, while hidden well, they are easy to get once you learn where they are!

-Here are how to collect each coin in Dash:
+Here is how to collect each coin in Dash:

 1. After hitting all the yellow boxes in the first part, hit the last red box.
 2. Go through a red laser in the second swing copter part.